EngineerSmith/AppleCake/goals.md

 --- Notes
 -- The name that profile/mark/counters have is different from zones.
 This is human readable needing name, while zones don't have to be human readable

+--- Answer
+--[[

+What about this idea:

+name (all names, zones, profiling, mark) is like this: "engine.ai.pathfinding" - So this is two zones "engine" "ai", and one profile "pathfinding".
+If they're other profiles then they don't need it.
+This remove the low-level of how it previously worked, but makes it much more friendly to use.
+For example:
+]]

+local z = ac.zone("engine")
+local p, p2
+--
+p = z:profile("ai", p) -- on the chart it's named "engine.ai"
+p2 = z:profile("pathfinding", p2) -- on the chart it's just named "pathfinding", internally it's "engine.ai.pathfinding" - since it will be displayed on the flame graph as "pathfinding" within "engine.ai" p2:stop() p:stop()

+-- question
+local z2 = ac.zone("engine.ai.statemachine")
+local p3 = z2:profile("idleState") -- how would this display?, what if it's not within the time scope of previous "ai.engine" profile? p3:stop()

+-- question
+-- How would this work for a function that's name is generated local foo = function() local p4 = z2:profileFunc() -- will generated something like file@foo#165, or with the new name system "engine.ai.statemachine.file@foo#165" if not within any other scope p4:stop() end

+-- Ofc all strings will be added to a lookup, so they only need to be parsed once, so the 1st frame will take a hit, but everything after should be fine

 ```